mne-tools/mne-bids-pipeline/README.md

 `$ python -c "import mne; mne.sys_info()"`

-You can then install the following additional packages via `pip`:
+You can then install the following additional packages via `pip`.
+Note that the URL points to the bleeding edge version of `mne_bids`:

-`$ pip install mne_bids pybids datalad`
+`$ pip install pybids datalad https://github.com/mne-tools/mne-bids/zipball/master`

 To get the test data, you need to install `git-annex` on your system.
 If you installed MNE-Python via `conda`, you can simply call: